“My body does not cause a man to sin.”

 a couple of things where God can protect her.
 I remember certain times I had called out, cried to, and silently prayed to a God I swore was genderless (still do).
 When I was a girl, we God, he.
 He was a father, and we were his children.
 When I was a teenager, we called him respectfully by chosen names.
 When I was an adult, we called God by name and at times each translation I read said ‘he’.
 I started to revel in fears that I had placed men so high into the sky, I would forget the women of such times before.
 Am I from the side of man, being birthed from the rib?
 Am I not from my mother’s womb, which my father’s sperm had to work to enter?

 When I was born, I came into the world naked.
-As children, we were cradled into the hands of our doctors, our parents, our midwives, our surrogates, our guardians, our nurses, and their friends.
+As children, we were cradled in the hands of our doctors, our parents, our midwives, our surrogates, our guardians, our nurses, and their friends.
 When I was a girl, I kicked my uncovered legs back and forth.
-I watched them burn, when I swung on the swing set under the beaming sun.
+I watched them burn when I swung on the swing set under the beaming sun.
 When I was a teenager, I dressed for myself but then quickly for the expectations of others.
 I liked my hair until I hated it.
-When I was an adult, I freed myself for awhile from a certain criticism.
+When I was an adult, I freed myself for a while from a certain criticism.
 I let no one see my arms, legs, and hair.
 When I was an adult, I longed to remove my layers and face myself again.
-I took my fears from each moment of my life, and dressed myself with them daily.
+I took my fears from each moment of my life and dressed with them daily.
 As if under a heavy coat, my shoulders started to ache.

 My body tells men the things that they are conditioned to see and say.
 My body tells men their judgments of me, whether I am easy or accustomed to modesty.
 My body tells men that my choices are set in stone, even when I believe that I am a fluid stylist.
 My body tells men that if it is sin I am hiding, then I am merely a thousand different women.